 Danny knows that he has to respect his uncle and do as he says, even if that means joining him on a sewing trip to the goldfields.
 Danny would rather be anywhere else ... until he takes things into his own hands!

-- Seams of Gold features a sewing basket used on the New South Wales goldfields, part of the National Museum's collection.
+- Features a sewing basket used on the New South Wales goldfields

 by Dianne Bates

 Polly and James accidentally overhear a gang of bushrangers plotting to hold up the Governor.
 Their first thought is to tell their parents and become heroes for saving the day.
 But then they find out their dad might be helping the bushrangers!
 They need to stop him, but how?

 Billy’s having a really bad day.
 No family, no friends, no fun and now he has to save his four-legged mate, Dusty, from certain death!
 Will the strangers by the side of the road be able to help him before it’s too late?

 by Susanne Gervay